-We serve on the steering committee of the Friends of SMART and meet regularly with the General Manager of SMART.
+We serve on the steering committee of the Friends of SMART and regularly attend the SMART Board of Directors meetings.
 We advocate for interconnecting SMART stations with Sonoma and Marin’s multi-used trail network and providing shuttle service from SMART stations to tourist destinations.
 We also comment on safety, pathway and connectivity issues.

 We also advocate extending SMART commuter service east to the Amtrak Capitol Corridor service via existing rails to Fairfield/Vacaville Station.

 Goal: A safe, comfortable, convenient and connected Rail line from Ukiah to Larkspur Ferry and from Navato to Fairfield/Vacaville Amtrak which includes a multi-use path along the its routes.